-Your BMR (Basal Metabolic Rate): this is the amount of calories you need at rest, not digesting any food and not moving.
+This is the amount of calories you need at rest, not digesting any food and not moving.
 The energy you need to just keep your heart beating, your lungs breathing and fuelling your cells.
-This makes up about 60% of your energy expenditure in most people.
+This makes up about 60% of your energy expenditure for most people.
 BMR is affected by body size and composition: bigger bodies have more cells and need more energy.
 It also matters what your body is made of.
-Muscle tissue burns more calories than fat tissue which is another reason why it’s beneficial to lift weights, even if your goal is fat loss.
+Muscle tissue burns more calories than fat tissue, which is another reason why it’s beneficial to lift weights, even if your goal is fat loss.

 This is the energy you need to digest and absorb nutrients from the food you eat.
-This makes up about 10-25% of your calorie requirement depending on the type of foods you eat.
-Eating lots of processed foods means you’ll be at the lower end of this spectrum and you won’t lose much calories digesting and absorbing food.
+This makes up about 10-25% of your calorie requirement, depending on the type of foods you eat.
+Eating lots of processed foods means you’ll be at the lower end of this spectrum, and you won’t lose many calories digesting and absorbing food.
 The clue is in the name here: processing food does the digesting for you.
-If you eat a diet based on whole foods your body needs to do all the work.
-Therefore TEF will be higher, which means you’re effectively absorbing less calories from your food.
+If you eat a diet based on whole foods, your body needs to do all the work.
+Therefore TEF will be higher, which means you’re effectively absorbing fewer calories from your food.
 Great if you’re on a fat loss diet.

-Several formulas have been developed to make an estimation of calories, some are more accurate than others.
+Several formulas have been developed to make an estimation of calories; some are more accurate than others.
 Here’s a handy website that I often use to make an estimation of calories.

 10 x weight (kg) + 6.25 x height (cm) – 5 x age (y) + 5